sreader1414/SimpleFrontEndPractice/README.md

 Clone this repo
 `git clone repoName`

-Change your directory to in Terminal or whatever you are using to `my-app` folder
+Change your directory to in terminal or whatever you are using to `my-app` folder

+Run `npm i` in terminal.

-Now run `npm start` or `yarn start` (this assumes you already have node installed on your machine)
+Now run `npm start` or `yarn start`

 Lastly, go to `http://localhost:3000` to see it working!